PARP Inhibitors Slow Spread of Inherited Breast Cancer Caused by BRCA Mutations.

-The US Food and Drug Administration (FDA) approved Lynparza (olaparib) for treatment of metastatic breast cancer in patients who carry the specific inherited BRCA mutation.
+The US Food and Drug Administration (FDA) approved Lynparza (olaparib) for treatment of metastatic breast cancer in patients who carry the specific inherited BRCA mutation and data suggests Lynparza may benefit women with earlier stage breast cancers as well.
 Lynparza belongs to a class of precision cancer medicines known as "PARP" inhibitors.
 Lynparza and other PARP inhibitors were developed to treat BRCA mutated ovarian cancer and are increasingly used to treat other BRCA mutated cancers including breast, prostate and pancreatic cancer. .

 Patients can be identified by using the FDA-approved genetic test, BRACAnalysis CDx (Myriad Genetic Laboratories).